tomiy/home-extension/README.md

 https://chrome.google.com/webstore/detail/home/nmfhcjpmgnoecpbdmbohnamdmhmhbfdf

 #### Tips:
-When you install or delete every tile there's a default tile with 1 item that automatically gets added
+When you install, or if you delete every tile, there's a default tile with 1 item that automatically gets added

-Right click the extension icon and go to "Options" to add, remove and move tiles and items
+Right click the extension icon and go to "Options" to add, remove and move tiles and items Right click sections and items to open action menus

 You can also move tiles in the popup

-#### Roadmap (lol):
+#### Roadmap:
-I'm planning to add a color picker and editable url fields at some point maybe but working with dialogs is so much simpler for now that i didn't bother
+* More cutsomizable items => colors?
+* Small tutorial (because right click menus aren't always obvious)
+* Reorder items in section
+* Move items from section to section